 And write me, if you want directions for something

-The black ones are the same type of standard canner that my grandmother used to make everything from applesauce to jams and jellies to tomato and
+The black ones are the same type of standard canner that my grandmother used to make everything from applesauce to jams and jellies to tomato and spaghetti sauce.

 You will never need anything else except jars & lids (and the jars are reusable)!

-more canners, of different styles, makes and prices, click here!
+There are also other supplies, accessories, tools and more canners, of different styles, makes and prices, click here!

-2020 version of
+most recent version of

 the Ball Blue Book